13Mai13/advent-of-code/README.md

     ```
 * Day 4: Uses recursiveness -> I solved it with a while True, this can be done much better for sure!

 * Day 5: Problem 1 -> My fisrt solution was so inefficient that I couldn't compute it!

+* Day 6: Problem 2 -> Was hard because the approach needed to be simplified!